AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 ```

-While this format suffices when starting Covalent on the self-hosted instance where the tutorials will be run as functional tests, it might also be pertinent to mention that users can start Covalent with the command `covalent start -n 4 -m "2GB"` since they might be executing the workflows in their local machine.
+While this format suffices when starting Covalent on the self-hosted instance where the tutorials will be run as functional tests, it might also be pertinent to mention the bash command above since the user might be executing the workflows in their local machine.

 ## Assert statements checking that workflow executed successfully